OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-21-building-fitness-aggregator.md

 summary: "Part one of a three-part series illustrating why we need domains—taking the developer's point of view to show where blockchains fundamentally fall short."
 ---

-*This is the first section of a three-part series, in which we illustrate why we need domains.*
+*This is the first section of a three‑part series on why we need domains.*

 - *Pt.
-I takes the point of view of a developer and shows where blockchains fundamentally fall short*
+I: a developer’s view of where blockchains are the wrong tool.*
 - *Pt.
-II will present the conceptual shift that separates "the computer" from "the guarantee machine."*
+II: the conceptual shift that separates "the computer" from "the guarantee machine."*
 - *Pt.
-III ties it all together and shows what the app might look like as a domain*
+III: what the app looks like as a domain.*

 You want to build a real-time fitness aggregator.
 Starting out with a simple Python script, you create a fresh virtual environment with your preferred cloud provider and start pulling wearable-sensor data out of thin air.
 Oura's API exposes yesterday's heart rate curve; Garmin Connect streams workout data while you run; Hevy's webhook fires the moment a friend hits a 1RM.
 One by one these feeds pour into an asyncio loop for event-driven data processing.